Meng-Lyu/cs686-lectures/projects/project2-README.md

 # CS686 Project 2

 ### Errata / Corrections
  - (v1) Project 2 is live - around 6:06pm on Friday (Feb 14).
-Please report errors / ask questions on Piazza (and if you feel like your question can be public, please make it public!). **NOTE** Read the "scoring" section at the bottom as it has changed.
+Please report errors / ask questions on Piazza (and if you feel like your question can be public, please make it public!).
+ - (v2) **NOTE** Read the "scoring" section at the bottom as it has changed.
+Minor changes in wording.

 ## Do's and Don'ts